nokyalr/hotel-management-system-pastel-style/README.md

-# hotel-management-system-pastel-style
-hotel management system pastel style using html and css
+# Simple hotel management system using html and css
+this project mainly focus on building CRUD using mysql and php (soon)

-If you resize window (zoom) it will break the element :)
+> If you resize window (zoom) it will break the element :)
+>

-Sorry I'm newbee at this >.<
+> Sorry I'm newbee at this >.<

 ## Pictures of Progress